universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 These pillars help drive decisions in all aspects of the game design.

 ### 🗝️ Hyper Accessible
-The game should support as many people as possible, on as many devices as possible, in as many situations as possible.
+The game should support as many people as possible, on as many devices as possible, in as many situations as possible, with no segregation or exclusionary mechanics.

 🔓 Simplistic one touch (mobile) or one hand (keyboard/controller) controls.\
 🔓 Accessible graphics that are clear and understandable at a glance.\